apihub/apihub/docs/api/manage_teams.rst

   Date: Sat, 06 Dec 2014 01:48:59 GMT
   Content-Length: 85

-  {"status_code":403,"message":"It is not possible to remove the owner from the team."}
+  {"error":"access_denied","error_description":"It is not possible to remove the owner from the team."}

 Only members have permission to have another member from the team.
 If the user does not belong to that, an error will be returned.